mpigsley/nebraska-mushrooms/src/cms/content/species/lactarius-subvernalis-var-cokeri-1938.md

 The Stout Pink-Staining Lactarius is a mycorrhizal mushroom that associates with deciduous trees (mostly Oaks) and can be found in summer through fall.
 It's widely distributed in eastern United States.

 *Lactarius subvernalis var. cokeri* exudes white latex when cut that later turns a salmon-tan color.
-It also bruises pink where handled or cut similar to [*L. subserifluus*](/species/lactarius-subserifluus-1419/), though the latter is slender and exudes watery latex.
+It also bruises pink where handled or cut similar to [*L. subplinthogalus*](/species/lactarius-subplinthogalus-9606/), though the latter is more slender and has more distant gill spacing.

 ![Form](/img/lactarius-subvernalis-cokeri-9138-6.jpeg)